AndreZQuix/Contact-Phonebook-console/README.md

 All entered user data are checked for correctness.
 Phone number correctness is checked with regular expressions.

 Checked for memory leaks with Deleaker and Visual Leak Detector.
+Version with GUI is comming soon.